-where $\alpha=(\Delta-1)/\lambda$.
-The anisotropic part of local interactions are considered in the perturbing part ($H_s$) in order to have an equidistant spectrum for $H_{0}$ which satisfies the first criterion for PCUT approach.
-The ground state of $H$ is a Kondo-singlet state for $J_0 \gg J$ which justifies $\lambda=J/J_0$ to be small.
-In other words, we trace the quantum phase transition from the Kondo-singlet phase where $\lambda$ is a small parameter.
-The Kondo-singlet state is the ground state of the unperturbed Hamiltonian ($H_{0}$) which is a product of singlets on local dimers ($\tau_i$-$s_i$ pair).
+in which $\alpha=(\Delta-1)/\lambda$.
+The anisotropic part of the local interactions are considered in the perturbing part $H_s$ in order to have an equidistant spectrum for $H_{0}$ (the first prerequisite of PCUT).
+The ground state of $H$ is a Kondo-singlet state for $J_0 \gg J$ which justifies $\lambda$ to be small.
+In other words, we trace the quantum phase transition from the Kondo-singlet phase for which $\lambda$ is a small parameter.
+The Kondo-singlet state is the ground state of the unperturbed Hamiltonian $H_{0}$, which is a product of singlet states on local dimers ($\tau_i$-$s_i$ pair).

-Moreover, the spectrum of a local dimer is composed of a singlet and triplet state representing two quanta, 0 and 1, respectively.
-Thus the effect of $H_s$ on two neighboring singlets changes the quanta by $n$ with $n=0, 1, 2$ which provides the same coefficients ($C(\underline{m})$) derived in Ref.~\onlinecite{knetter:EJB00} for our calculations.
+Moreover, the spectrum of a local dimer is composed of a singlet and triplet state representing two quanta, $0$ and $1$, respectively.
+Thus the effect of $H_s$ on two neighboring singlet states changes the quanta by $n\in\{0,1,2\}$, which provides the same coefficients $C(\underline{m})$ derived in Ref.~\onlinecite{knetter:EJB00} for our calculations, too.